Hemorrhoid Banding Preparation Instructions

 Get permanent relief from hemorrhoids.

 “Banding,” or cutting off a hemorrhoid’s blood supply with tiny rubber bands, is the most common and effective hemorrhoid removal treatment in use today.
 (Over-the-counter remedies only treat symptoms, not the underlying problem).
 In our practice, we have taken banding to a new level of excellence.
 We utilize the patented CRH-O’Regan Disposable Hemorrhoid Banding System which is smaller and more comfortable for patients and uses gentle suction instead of a metal-toothed forceps to grasp the hemorrhoid, thus significantly reducing the risk of pain and bleeding.
 Also, because the device is 100% disposable and single-use, the risk for cross-patient infection (i.e. HIV, hepatitis B and C) associated with inadequately sterilized conventional equipment is eliminated.
 The hemorrhoid typically falls off within a day or so, and 99.8% of patients have no post-procedure pain.
-Performed in our offices in as little as 60 seconds, the banding technique has been found to be 99.1% effective.
+The banding technique has been found to be 99.1% effective.

 What Is An Anal Fissure?